 Here is an example using one of our favourite accounts: @backpackersintheworld

 Important tip: it’s only worth DM-ing a feature account if you really believe that a piece of content is worth their feature – don’t spam them!
 Keep in mind that these accounts receive hundreds if not thousands of unsolicited messages, and you are much more likely to get noticed if you provide one high-quality post or a creative idea, vs sending all your pictures their way.
 Humans manage these accounts, not bots, so treat this exercise as you would a conversation in real life.

 You might not know it, but you could be using a banned hashtag.
 These are not only hashtags related to nudity or legal matters, but even hashtags like #wtf are not allowed on the platform and can get you a dreaded shadow ban.
-You can run your list of hashtags through a tool like Ritetag’s free banned hashtag list, to ensure you are in the clear.
+Check the latest banned hashtags by using one of these lists from Social Insider.

 Bonus: Increasing engagement through edited images